List of police reforms related to the George Floyd protests: Minneapolis

-The widescale protests are a reaction to the murder of George Floyd by Minneapolis police, making it one of the major protest locations in the weeks that followed, and a significant public scrutiny of its law enforcement policies.
+The 2020 protests were a reaction to the murder of George Floyd by a Minneapolis police officer, increasing public scrutiny of its law enforcement policies.
 On June 5, 2020, the Minneapolis City Council and the Minnesota Department of Human Rights agreed to a temporary restraining order requiring Minneapolis to update its procedures to ban chokeholds and other neck restraints by police, such as the one an officer used when murdering George Floyd.
-The order also went further by requiring police officers to report and intervene against the use of excessive force by other officers, and requiring authorization from the police chief or deputy police chiefs before using crowd-control weapons such as chemical agents and rubber bullets.
+The order also required police officers to report and intervene against the use of excessive force by other officers, and required authorization from the police chief or deputy police chiefs before using crowd-control weapons such as chemical agents and rubber bullets.

 Nine members of the Minneapolis City Council – a veto-proof majority – pledged on June 7 to dismantle the city's police department, despite opposition from the city's mayor, Jacob Frey.
 On June 26, 2020, a proposed amendment was approved by the Minneapolis City Council On August 5, 2020, the Minneapolis City Charter Commission cancelled plans to put the proposed city charter amendment which was passed by the Minneapolis City Council on the November 2020 ballot.

 The University of Minnesota and Minneapolis Public Schools changed their relationship with the city's police force, with the city's school board voting to cut ties with the department.
 The Minneapolis Park and Recreation Board also voted unanimously to have the park police cut ties with the city's police force, and to change park police uniforms and vehicles to distinguish them from Minneapolis police.

-On June 10, 2020, Police Chief Medaria Arradondo announced the police department is withdrawing from union contract negotiations as a first step towards police reforms.
+On June 10, 2020, Police Chief Medaria Arradondo announced the police department was withdrawing from union contract negotiations as a first step towards police reforms.

-Furthermore, on December 10, 2020, the city council voted to redirect $8 million of the police budget towards community alternatives while keeping the current number of police officers in the department.
+On December 10, 2020, the city council voted to redirect $8 million of the police budget towards community alternatives while keeping the current number of police officers in the department.

+In the years following the murder, the US Department of Justice and the Minnesota Department of Human Rights launched investigations into discriminatory policing by Minneapolis PD.
+Reports were released by the state in April 2022 and the DoJ in June 2023.
+As a result of these investigations, a court-enforceable consent decree between Minneapolis and the State of Minnesota went into effect in July 2023, mandating that the Minneapolis Police Department enact a series of changes to address race-based policing.
+The investigations were ended by the DOJ in 2025.